Diego-J-Sena/Diego-J-Sena/README.md

 ## Hi there 👋

+- 👋 Hi, I’m @Diego-J-Sena
+- 👀 I’m interested in DSP, Control and Embbedded Systems, and Aerospace

 <!--
 **Diego-J-Sena/Diego-J-Sena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.